arbor-sim/arbor/doc/tutorial/single_cell_swc.rst

        14     2   -10.0     0.0     0.0     0.4        13  # seg10 dist

 .. note::
-    SWC samples always form a segment with their parent segment.
+    SWC samples always form a segment with their parent sample.
 For example, sample 3 and sample 2 form a segment which has length = 0.
-    We use these zero-length segments to represent an abrupt radius change in the morphology, like we see between segment 0 and segment 1 in the above morphology diagram, for example.
+    We use these zero-length segments to represent an abrupt radius change in the morphology, like we see between segment 0 and segment 1 in the above morphology diagram.

 The morphology can then be loaded from ``morph.swc`` in the following way: